andrewc26/P2Wildcats/README.md

 - When opend, install packages > project > project structure > SDK's > packages > +
     - Flask, flask-bootstrap, flask-wtf, wtforms, flask-sqlalchemy, werkzeug, flask-login, email validator
 - Open the project, and run the "views.py" file.
-- Check the python terminal for a link, click the link to open the site.
+- A link should appear at the bottom of 'python terminal', click the link to receive access to site.

 # Login System
 - Login is not needed to navigate through website, but is required to keep track of your progress.